kompjuteras/total_linux_hardening/README.md

   - Setup session timeout (default: 900)
   - Do system needs to use GUI (default: false)
   - Is system configured as a webserver, ftp, mail server (default: false)
-  - Do system use external OSSEC server (default: false)
   - Chose do you want to install AIDE (default: true)
   - Server can be rebooted? (default: true)
   - selinux: "enforcing"